rppicomidi/midi2usbhub/README.md

 Show a list of all available commands and brief help text.

 ## list
-List all Attached MIDI Devices currently connected to the USB hub.
+List all Connected MIDI Devices currently connected to the USB hub.
 For example:

 ```
 USB ID      Port  Direction Nickname    Product Name